bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

 Instance segmentation determines the pixelwise mask for each object in an image.
-JustDeepIt internally calls the MMDetection or Detectron2 library to build instance segmentation models and perform model training and image segmentation.
+JustDeepIt internally calls the MMDetection library to build instance segmentation models and perform model training and image segmentation.
 The following image is an example of sugar beet and weed segmentation results with Mask R-CNN using SugarBeets2016 dataset\ [#sugarbeet]_.